 Gustavianum’s collections are a resource for teaching, research and collaboration at Uppsala University.
 We aim to make them available for teaching and research as much as possible, but we also need to balance this against our responsibility to preserve the collections for the future.
 Research on human remains must follow our special regulations, which comply with the general guidelines that Uppsala University has developed as well as the guidelines recommended by the International Council of Museums, ICOM.

 Visiting the collections

-The historic collections at Gustavianum is available for university teachers, students and researchers weekdays between 09.00 and 16.00.
+The historical collections at Gustavianum are available for university teachers, students and researchers weekdays between 09.00 and 16.00.
 We have limited seating in our main study room, so we are grateful if you alert us beforehand of your visit.

-To make your visit to our archives as fruitful as possible, we would also appreciate if you send us a rough list of what materials you are interested in working with.
-Objects that are on display in our museum, on loan to other institutions or under conservation treatment is not available for study or research purposes.
+To make your visit to our archives as fruitful as possible, we would also request that you send us a rough list of what materials you are interested in working with.
+Objects that are on display in our museum, on loan to other institutions or under conservation treatment are not available for study or research purposes.

 All work on the collections must take place in the assigned areas.
-Our staff are responsible for getting the collections out of our archive and put it back again.
-Researchers and students should aim to keep the existing order in the boxes, and any markings must not be removed, added or replaced.
+Our staff are responsible for retriving objects from the storerooms and returned again.
+Researchers and students should aim to keep the existing order in the boxes, and any markings must not be removed, added to or replaced.

 Are you a student at Uppsala University and would like to do an internship with us?

 Gustavianum welcomes interns who are interested in working with our collections.
 We have large collections of classical, Nordic and Egyptian archaeological material, science history, art and coins.
 If you are interested in doing an internship with us, please talk to your own department.